 City hall (1893) and its replacement (1938, designed by Wyatt Hedrick).
 Art deco.
 (1893 photo from Amon Carter Museum.)

-The combined central post office/federal building (1896) and its replacements (both 1933, post office by Wyatt Hedrick, federal courthouse by Cret and Clarkson).
+The federal building/post office (1896) and its replacements (both 1933, post office by Wyatt Hedrick, federal courthouse by Cret and Clarkson).
 The new post office is classical; the new federal courthouse is moderne, a style of art deco.
+The 1896 federal building/post office was demolished in 1963.

-Of the four original buildings, only the county courthouse (1895, designed by Frederick Gunn and Louis Curtiss) survives.
+Of the five original buildings, only the county courthouse (1895, designed by Frederick Gunn and Louis Curtiss) survives.
 It is, let us hope, untouchable.

 This 1902 Telegram spread shows the city hall, county courthouse, and federal building.